FabriceSalvaire/redmine-improved-theme/README.md

-This repository contains a SASS based [Redmine](http://www.redmine.org) theme forked from the vanilla default Redmine theme (public/stylesheets/application.css).
+This repository contains a SASS based [Redmine](http://www.redmine.org) theme forked from the vanilla theme (public/stylesheets/application.css).

 It supports Redmine v3.3.